 “I don’t know of any other crime where you go to the public,” she added.

 Low is the first to admit that his bill is “not the ideal nor perfect solution” to address the backlog.
 “I am in agreement that we as a state and public jurisdictions should adequately fund this for justice to be obtained,” Low says.
 “But, that’s not the reality.”

-Lazaro, whose attacker pleaded guilty to rape 15 years later,* wants lawmakers to think about survivors like herself when these bills come before them.
+Lazaro, whose attacker was never charged with her rape, wants lawmakers to think about survivors like herself when these bills come before them.
 She is still traumatized by what happened to her at the car wash just four blocks from her home in Downey.
 And she wonders how her life might have been different had law enforcement immediately submitted her rape kit for testing.

 “It changed my life,” Lazaro said.
 “And I’m just now starting to come to terms with how much of my life was stolen.”